w3c/display_errata/README.md

 That is it.
 When the `index.html` is fetched, it displays the list of accepted errata, possibly with a summary, and categorized by document.
 That `index.html` file can be used as the official errata reference in the Recommendation’s header.

+## How to contribute to the maintenance of a W3C Recommendation?

+We would like to encourage the community at large to contribute to the maintenance of W3C Recommendations.
+As long as the pull request contains an error that can be resolved by one or more changes in classes 1-3 of [section 6.2.5 Classes of Changes](https://www.w3.org/2018/Process-20180201/#correction-classes), anyone should be able to send a pull request to help fixing issues and consequently better matching the reality of implementations.
+If the pull request demonstrate usefulness and skills, we will be encouraged to grant commit access to the repository (see [The Pull Request Hack](https://felixge.de/2013/03/11/the-pull-request-hack.html)).

 ## Installation

 The `index.html` file must be adapted.
 Apart from the obvious changes (setting the right title, reference to the Working Group, etc), the following attribute values must be set in the source: